 Moving into a brand new home can be very exciting.
 It is common for new tenants to rush into their rental home and start to set up all of their furniture and to begin to create their new home.
 If you are looking to rent or lease an apartment you must take a good look at the agreements laid out in the contract from your landlord before you get too comfortable in your new place.

-Whether you are looking for a place to buy or rent in the Toronto, Scarborough or Etobicoke real estate regions, you must take a detailed look at the lease contract.
+Whether you are looking for a place to buy or rent in any type of real estate region, you must take a detailed look at the lease contract.
 To begin, you do not have to wait for the landlord to send you a lease agreement, if you want you can write up one yourself and submit it to them.
 This allows you to negotiate the contract under your terms, instead of the landlord dictating his expectations.

 The agreement should also include rules and regulations, such as whether pets or smoking is allowed.
 Along with an outline of what days your rent payments are due.
 You can decide along with your landlord whether you would like direct deposit or post-dated cheques.
 You should also negotiate a disturbance policy, if the landlord needs to get into the living space for repairs, then you should have at least a twenty-four hour notice.
 A guarantor signature and security deposit are also often needed when renting an apartment.
 The guarantor should not be responsible for more than a years worth of rent.
 Your security deposit should only be charged once at the beginning of your term and not every time you renew your contract.